Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-All Special Collections & Archives materials are stored in an environmentally controlled, secured area and all users must register and place requests to see the materials.
+UCSD's Special Collections and Archives (SC&A) materials are cataloged in UC Library Search and finding aids for manuscript collections are available on the SC&A website, along with policies and more information.
+All SC&A materials are stored in an environmentally controlled, secured area and all users must register and place requests to see the materials.
 If the items are located onsite, we will pull on demand when you arrive at the library.
-Keep an eye out for materials that are located offsite (it will say so in Roger), as delivery times for these items may be up to a week.
+Keep an eye out for materials that are located offsite (it will say so in UC Library Search), as delivery times for these items may be up to a week.

-Register online to use Special Collections & Archives: https://spcoll-request.ucsd.edu/logon.
+- Register online to use Special Collections & Archives: https://spcoll-request.ucsd.edu/logon.
 Once registered, you can place requests online directly from the catalog and finding aids, or log in to your account to queue requests for a future visit and to view previous requests.

-In addition to registering you will also need to show your photo ID when you visit Special Collections.
+- In addition to registering you will also need to show your photo ID when you visit Special Collections.